Akshayconqurers/SIH-2024/README.md

 Benefits:
 The "Athletix" app aims to foster a fitness-conscious community, promote inclusivity, and encourage healthier lifestyles through certified trainer consultations, engaging content, and home-based workouts.
 It contributes to environmental sustainability by reducing the need for gym visits, supporting eco-friendly fitness routines.

-In summary, your presentation outlines a comprehensive solution that combines personalized fitness, technological innovation, and community building to address the fitness needs of Indian users.
+In summary, this presentation outlines a comprehensive solution that combines personalized fitness, technological innovation, and community building to address the fitness needs of Indian users.